 From a rustic wood look to a very colorful pattern, there are a lot of options with vinyl.
 Coretec luxury vinyl plank flooring is another easily installed option that can also be used on the wall.
 Some of the peel and stick style tiles come with a glued backing.
 It locks out moisture and humidity because it’s waterproof.

 These are incredible, durable residential options especially for homes with dogs.
 It’s resistant to scratches.
-Softly sweep the floor frequently with Champion Old Fashioned Dust Mop to keep it dust-free.
+Softly mop the floor frequently with a Champion Old Fashioned Dust Mop to keep it dust-free.
 Then damp mop with the Champion Yellow Mop to clean it.

 Here are some examples of the cheapest flooring I can install myself:

 You can use simple techniques to make a basic concrete floor look pretty good.
 You can even paint it.
 Give your basement floor an inexpensive smooth texture.
 You can use epoxy to level the rough concrete surface.
 Epoxy for painting cement can come in lots of colors.

 Masonry paint just finishes the look and you can make it whatever hue you like.
 If you decide to polish the concrete do not steam clean it.
 Just use a high-quality wet mop like the Champion Super Yellow Mop and a mild diluted cleaner like the Champion Ultra Concentrated Degreaser to clean up your polished concrete floors.

 A good thing about carpets is that they can be a really cheap way to finish a room.
 They are great for making a bedroom floor feel cozy and warm.
 The cons to carpet are that it can stain easily and it can become a home for dust and allergens.
 Area rugs are also a very quick fix.
 You can just unroll one to cover a large space.